walterhiggins/ScriptCraft/README.md

  * world - The minecraft world object - again - all properties are currently obfuscated.
  * getMousePos() - A function which returns the current position of the cross-hairs (if a block is selected)
  * getPlayerPos() - A function which returns the current position of the player.
- * putBlock(x,y,z,blockId,metaData) - A function which lets you place a block anywhere
+ * putBlock(x,y,z,blockId,metaData) - A function which lets you place a block anywhere (if no coordinates are given the block the player is currently looking at is replaced).
+ * getBlock(x,y,z) - returns the blockId and metadata at the given location (if no coordinates are given the cross-hair location is used)
  * putSign(String[] texts, x,y,z,blockId, metaData) - A function which lets you place a sign.

 The above primitives can be used to create buildings which would otherwise be time-consuming to create manually.